ekhadley/subliminal/README.md

       - now with steering and no system prompt using 30k examples for 1 epoch, we get a +30% preference for  lions.
       - maybe other animals are on the table now

+- since im looking into steering as a subliminal dataset generation method, this probably opens the door to more models than just gemma-2b-it.
+   - kid of resets some  of the busywork progress ive made but could speed things up a lot if  i can run local insteda of on remote

 ## experiments to try:
 ### SAE experiments: